Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 ✒️To reduce the risk of cancer, look no further than your fridge.

+**attribute sth. to sb./sth.**: to believe or say that a situation or event is caused by someone or something.

+✒️The fall in the number of deaths from heart disease is generally attributed to imptovements in diet.

 ## adjective phrase

 **brick and mortar**: relating to or being a traditional business serving customers in a building as contrasted to an online business.